szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Priority road                       			| Priority road											|
 | Speed limit (50km/h)	                  | Speed limit (30km/h)						|

-The model guessed correctly 7 of the 10 traffic signs, which gives an accouracy of 70%.
+The model guessed correctly 7 of the 10 traffic signs, which gives us an accouracy of 70%.
 This is less than test set accuracy.
-This result is quite poor and if I ever want to developed my own autonomous vehicle I should improve it because for this moment I could be a really dangerous on the road for other cars.
+This result is quite poor, and if I ever want to develop my own autonomous vehicle, I should improve it.
+At this moment I could be really dangerous on the road for other cars.

 #### 3. The top 3 softmax probabilities for each image.

 ![Softmax probabilities][softmax]

 As I've written in previous paragraph, 7 of 10 signs were guessed correctly with almost always 100% probability.
-Let's discuss about interesting part - why 3 of them where predicted wrong.
+Let's discuss  an interesting part: why 3 of them where predicted wrongly.

 *Right-of-way at the next intersection* was confused with *Beware of ice/snow*, but still  - nerual network gives a 10% for correct guess.
-At this poor quality of images, indeed, NN could see some similarities of these two images.
-Adding the fact, that accuracy of test set is not so high (88%), I get this error.
+With such poor quality of images, indeed, NN could see some similarities of these two images.
+Considering the fact that accuracy of the test set is not so high (88%), I get this error.

-Very similar situation is with *speed limit 50km/h*, which was by mistake, taken as 30km/h.
-The same - image quality makes 50 and 30 very similar to each other.
+Very similar situation is with *speed limit 50km/h*, which was taken by mistake as 30km/h.
+The same situation is here: image quality makes 50 and 30 very similar to each other.

-However, the biggest surprise is last error - *Speed limit (70km/h)* was classified as *Keep left* sign, with probability 96.052%!
-The first thing that came to my head, that something may be wrong with train data - maybe data during augmentation was shifted in dataset?
-To improve my result and should investigate carefully this error.
+However, the biggest surprise is the last error: *Speed limit (70km/h)* was classified as *Keep left* sign, with probability 96.052%!
+The first thing that came to my head was that something might be wrong with the train data - maybe data during augmentation was shifted in dataset?
+To improve my result, I should investigate carefully this error.